 VETERANS BEHAVIORAL HEALTH

 Over 200,000 veterans of military service live and work in Houston/Harris County, making it home to one of the largest populations of military service members and families in the nation.
-Credits for this are due to the many available jobs, affordable housing and access to many institutions of higher learning.
-In spite of this, twenty-two veterans a day lose their lives to suicide or nearly one per hour.
+Credit for this is due to the many available jobs, affordable housing and access to many institutions of higher learning.
+In spite of this, twenty-two veterans lose their lives to suicide every day in our nation or nearly one per hour.
 Research continues to show that veterans deployed in Iraq and Afghanistan may experience a variety of issues that can compromise their successful return to their families, jobs, and community and that the behavioral health needs of veterans returning from war fronts in Iraq and Afghanistan are not being adequately met by our current systems of care.